LinkIsGrim/TEH-Antistasi-Ultimate/README.md

 </div>

 ## TEH Changes
-- Extensive remake of trader inventory, prices and availability + compatible items fix + item details + item hashing fix (original caused collisions too often).
+- **Extensive remake of trader inventory**: Prices, availability, and compatibility fixes for items.
+Also includes an **item details** overhaul and a fix for item hashing (the original caused frequent collisions).
-- Persistent corpses (no loot is lost)
+- **Persistent corpses**: Corpses remain in the world, ensuring no loot is lost.
-- Jeroen Arsenal QoL: detailed tooltips, better sorting, unrestricted vehicle loading and unit load weight (only volume).
+- **Jeroen Arsenal QoL improvements**: Added detailed tooltips, improved sorting, unrestricted vehicle loading, and lifted (pun intended) unit load weight limit (you can now pack a full backpack without external shenanigans).
-- Ungaraging vehicles with a start kit, including primary ammo and AT/AA launchers (takes properly out of the arsenal)
+- **Vehicles from the garage** now come with a starter kit, including medicine, primary ammo, and AT/AA launchers (arsenal numbers updated).
-- Experimental improved survival fix for players APC/Tanks (still can be exploded but small shells will mostly only damage outer components).
+- **Experimental survival fix for player APCs/Tanks**: Health pool resets to 51% damage if vehicle is not destroyed, while keeping components broken.
+Vehicle can be completely destroyed completely only with a high damaging round or explosion.
-- Lootbox generation revamped to a better consistency
+- **Ammobox generation revamped**: Ensures better consistency with fixed amounts, while types are still governed by settings.
-- Enemy bases have better choice of cars/broken armor to loot
+- **Enemy bases** now feature a better selection of cars and broken armor to loot.
-- Fast trave allows free location pick in 500m radius of friendly markers
+- **Fast travel**: Allows free location selection within a 500m radius of friendly markers.
-- CAS support tuned down to not be called on infantry
+- **CAS support** tuned down to avoid being called on infantry units.
+- **[WIP] Vehicle-based looting**: using ACE action on the vehicles to gather loot (complete overhaul of Loot to Vehicle Extended mod).
-- [WIP] FIAradio changed from reveal (which doesn't work) to markers
+- **[WIP] FIAradio**: Replaced reveal functionality (which doesn't work) with markers.
-- [WIP] Smaller drones (require separate mods at the moment - "GX-Drones" and "Multiple Drones in Inventory")
+- **[WIP] Smaller drones**: Requires separate mods for now, including **"GX-Drones"** and **"Multiple Drones in Inventory"**.

 ## [Features](https://github.com/SilenceIsFatto/A3-Antistasi-Ultimate/wiki/Features)